 The number of TV programmes and films we have at our fingertips these days is honestly astonishing, but streaming platforms and catch-up services aren’t only home to blockbuster movies and bingeable boxsets – they’re also fantastic places to catch the most important, insightful and visually spectacular shows and documentaries about climate change and the planet.
-Take a break from the usual festive TV line-up this Christmas to make time for one of these must-watch releases, and be prepared to face some hard truths.
+Take a break from the usual TV line-up to make time for one of these must-watch releases, and be prepared to face some hard truths.

 - Before the Flood (2016)

 This documentary has been described as one of the highest profile environmental films since Al Gore’s An Inconvenient Truth shook Hollywood back in 2006.
 Undoubtedly, one of Before the Flood’s biggest draws is its all-star cast, which includes the likes of Leonardo DiCaprio, Barack Obama and even the Pope.
 But to be clear, the subject matter at hand is far from glitzy, and instead paints a straightforward but damning picture of the facts of climate change, and what needs to be done to mitigate its impact.